WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 ### Create an new flow

+> Create a flow named <w>yourLabID</w>_ReturningCaller

 ### Create these flow variables

+> Name: previousID
+>
+> Type: String
+>
+> Default Value: empty

+---

+### Add a Play Message node for our welcome message

+> Connect the New Phone Contact to this Play Message node
+>
+> Enable Text-To-Speech
+>
+> Select the Connector: Cisco Cloud Text-to-Speech
+>
+> Click the Add Text-to-Speech Message button
+>
+> Delete the Selection for Audio File
+>
+> Text-to-Speech Message: Welcome to the Webex Contact Center Lab for Solutions use-cases and APIs.
+>
+---

 ### Add an HTTP Request node for our query

 > Select Use Authenticated Endpoint
+>
+> Connector:
 >
 > Path: /search
 >